 I planted liriope in front of the blocks.
 The liriope hides the blocks and helps to give the lawn a more complete look.
 For now, it also helps take the eye away from some sparse grass in the area where newly sown grass will soon emerge.

 A lot of people like liriope very much, but are reluctant to grow it for fear they cannot keep it under control.
 I know from personal experience liriope will spread aggressively.
 Once it has spread past it's desired site, it can be very difficult to remove.
-It's underground runners spread quickly and when digging them up, its it's almost impossible to get them all.
+It's underground runners spread quickly and when digging them up, it's almost impossible to get them all.
 I have solved that problem, at least for the way in which I use liriope.
 I simply plant the liriope in pots and sink the pots into the ground, level with the surrounding soil.
 Using an empty pot for measurement, I dig a hole just the size to accommodate the pot.
 Then, another pot with the

 same measurements and holding a liriope plant is placed in the hole.

 It is possible for the liriope to escape the pot, but in all the years I've grown it in pots sunken into the ground, I've never had this happen.
-Liriope grows quickly.
-A small plant will soon fill these pots and become root bound.

 For me this is a blessing rather than a nuisance.
 I always need more plants.
 Division of liriope grown in pots couldn't be easier.

-Lifting the liriope for division can be done while leaving it's pot in the ground.
+Lifting the liriope for division can be done while leaving its pot in the ground.
 Just grasp all the foliage together and give it a tug.
 It should release from the pot with all soil intact.
 To divide the clump, lay it on a steady surface.
 Place a long serrated knife into the top center of the ball of soil.
 Saw from top to bottom all the way through the clump.
 You should end up with two neat divisions.

 One division can be centered in a new pot and filled with soil.
 The other division can be placed back into the inground pot from which it was taken and the pot filled with soil.